Berkeley Law - Faculty Profiles

 Mary Ann Mason

-Title: Professor (Emerita), School of Social Welfare; Affiliate, Chief Justice Earl Warren Institute on Law and Social Policy
+Title: Professor of the Graduate School; Affiliate, Chief Justice Earl Warren Institute on Law and Social Policy

 Email Address: email@example.com

 Mary Ann Mason's scholarship spans children and family law, policy and history.
 Recent works have focused on working families, in particular the issues faced by the surging numbers of professional women in law, medicine and the academic world.
 Her most recent book (co-authored with her daughter Eve Mason Ekman) is Mothers on the Fast Track: How a New Generation Can Balance Family and Careers (Oxford 2007).